 - Scarpia Ultimatum: In "The Facts in the Case of M. Valdemar", Carmichael tells Helene he will release her husband from the state where he is trapped between life and death only if she agrees to marry him.

 - Screaming Woman: In "The Facts in the Case of M. Valdemar", Helene reacts to every dramatic development by screaming and fainting.

-- Severed Head Sports: In "The Black Cat", Montressor has a nightmare where Isabel and Fortunato rip his head off and then toss it back forth between themselves.
+- Severed Head Sports: In "The Black Cat", Montressor has a nightmare where Annabelle and Fortunato rip his head off and then toss it back forth between themselves.